Greater Los Angeles: Major business districts and edge cities

+The traditional business district and historical downtown of Greater Los Angeles is Downtown Los Angeles.
+However, most commercial activity is found outside downtown Los Angeles in the edge cities of Century City, Wilshire Boulevard in Koreatown, Hollywood, the Sunset Strip in West Hollywood, Universal City, the Warner Center in Woodland Hills, and Sherman Oaks and Encino, notable for existing alongside extensive suburban development.

+In fact, the Los Angeles area is considered a classic example of a metropolitan area that developed in such fashion.

+Furthermore, since the COVID-19 pandemic Downtown Los Angeles has experienced staggering commercial vacancy rates, urban blight, homelessness, drug use, and crime.
+Entire skyscrapers were reportedly sold for less than large estates in Bel Air.

-Greater Los Angeles has numerous traditional downtowns or central business districts, the largest being Downtown Los Angeles.
-Other important ones are Downtown Long Beach, downtown Pasadena, downtown Glendale, and downtown Burbank, and – with their county, state and federal government facilities – Downtown Santa Ana, Downtown Riverside and Downtown San Bernardino.
+Within the broader county of Los Angeles and metro area, areas such as Downtown Long Beach, downtown Pasadena, downtown Glendale, and downtown Burbank, Downtown Santa Ana, Downtown Anaheim, Downtown Riverside, Downtown San Bernardino, downtown Irvine, and downtown Ontario are notable.

-However, most of the commercial activity (office space, retail, hotels, entertainment) is found outside traditional downtowns, among the suburban-style development in clusters known as edge cities.
-In fact, the Los Angeles area is considered the classic example of a metropolitan area that developed in this pattern, because it did so early in history, starting in the 1920s, and was the city to enter into the top ten of American cities while growing in this pattern.

 Identity

 Employment is not only in the downtown area, but consistently occurs outside the central core.
 As such, many people commute throughout the city and suburbs in various directions for their work and daily activities, with a large portion heading to the municipalities that are outside the city of Los Angeles.

 Unlike most metropolitan areas, regional identity remains a contentious issue in the Greater Los Angeles area, with many residents not acknowledging any association with the region as a whole.
-For example, while Los Angeles County and Orange County together make up the smaller MSA region, the two have a host of sharp demographic, political, and financial distinctions.
-Orange County residents often attempt to be identified apart from Los Angeles although they make up the same metropolitan area.
+For example, while Los Angeles County and Orange County together make up the smaller MSA region, the two host many sub-areas that each have sharp demographic, political, and financial distinctions.
+South Orange County residents often attempt to be identified apart from Los Angeles although they make up the same metropolitan area.
 Also, while only 1.63% of Los Angeles residents commute to Orange County for work, over 6% of Orange County commuters head to Los Angeles for work.
 Western Riverside County and San Bernardino County have become commuter regions characteristic of other suburban counties throughout the nation.
 Residents in these counties often commute to Los Angeles County and Orange County for employment.